4 Types of Stress in Psychology : How to Control Stress?

 How Stress Affects our Physical and Mental Wellbeing:

-To under stress in a better way, we have classified all the stress and their impacts on a table.
+To under stress in a better way, we have classified all the stress and its impacts on a table.
 You may refer to the table to check the symptoms.

 |Headache||Poor Connection||Agitation||Oversleeping or no sleep at all|